khufkens/align_images/README.md

 ## Introduction

 This is a small python script showing three methods to align images using OpenCV or standard python based code.
-Personally I've used all three techniques in various projects, in particular to align images taken by separate raspberry pi with different spectral responses.
+Personally I've used all three techniques in various projects, in particular to align images taken by separate raspberry pi cameras with different spectral responses (i.e. filters).

 You can grab the example code as well as two example images from this repo by cloning it using: